-The purpose of a combat air patrol is, of course, to protect the nation's ships and assets from aerial attack.
+The purpose of a combat air patrol is, of course, to protect ships and assets from aerial attack.
 Fighters assigned to CAP will patrol the general vicinity of the ship or base they have been ordered to protect.
 If enemy planes come within range of the CAP fighters the fighters will attempt to engage and destroy the enemy planes.
-These engagements are somewhat random, depending in part on the particular location of the fighter patrol in relation to the attacking planes and other factors, such as advanced fighter control methods that can be developed via research.
-Air to air battles can therefore occur before or after the attacking planes complete their air to surface attacks.
-If the air to air engagement occurs prior to the attacking planes releasing their ordnance any results of the engagement will be applied before the attacking planes can drop their ordnance.